 There are several apps or extensions that claim that it will allow you to see who viewed your Twitter profile.
 Unfortunately, all of these are fake.
 You will often see them as an ad or when searching online, but don’t buy into their trap.

-Twitter’s algorithm makes it impossible for bots or third-parties to collect the data necessary to provide this as a service.
-That being said, Twitter doesn’t keep you totally in the dark: the platform provides an official Analytics tool that allows you to learn how impactful your content is and how people interact with your profile and tweets.
+Twitter’s algorithm makes it impossible for bots or third-party apps to collect the data necessary to provide this as a service.
+That being said, Twitter doesn’t keep you totally in the dark: the platform provides an official Analytics tool that allows you to learn how impactful your content is and how people interact with your profile or a specific tweet.
 So, stay clear of useless apps and learn now how to use Analytics in your favor!

 What Can You See with Twitter Analytics?

 Twitter Analytics measures your impact on the platform by examining all of your Twitter engagement and activity over time.
-Sorting by months, you can view your progress and data, including:
+Sorting by months, you can view accurate insights about your progress and data, including:

 How to Access Twitter Analytics